 “Money in Montenegro”

 The Money Museum of the Central Bank of Montenegro (CBCG)’s permanent exhibition “Money in Montenegro” is unique in our region.
-The exhibition contains valuable and rare specimens of denominations having a different value, from Antique to the present.
+The exhibition contains valuable and rare specimens of denominations of different values, from antique to the present.

-The story of the money circulated on today’s territory of Montenegro begins with the ancient coins of Greece, Rome and the Illyrian Kingdom.
-Exhibited coins from the Classical Era include the stater of Alexander the Great, a famous conqueror from the 4th century BC, the Roman Empire’s copper coins and the coins of the last Illyrian king Gentius.
-When the mighty Roman Empire collapsed in 476 AD, the Eastern Roman Empire - Byzantium was established on the Bosphorus shores, spreading influence to our region.
-Besides cultural and religious influence, Byzantium had a monetary impact on Montenegro’s soil.
-The proofs are the Empire’s copper coins and the golden solidus of the famous Vasileus - Emperors Justinian II, Constantine Porphyrogenitus, and Nicifor Phocas.
+The story of the money that circulated on today’s territory of Montenegro begins with the ancient coins of Greece, Rome and the Illyrian Kingdom.
+Exhibited coins from the Classical Era include a stater of Alexander the Great, the famous conqueror from the 4th century BC, the Roman Empire’s copper coins and the coins of the last Illyrian king Gentius.
+When the mighty Roman Empire collapsed in 476 AD, the Eastern Roman Empire - Byzantium was established on the banks of the Bosphorus, spreading its influence to our region.
+Besides cultural and religious influences, Byzantium had a monetary impact on Montenegro.
+There are examples of the Empire’s copper coins and the golden solidus of the famous Vasileus - Emperors Justinian II, Constantine Porphyrogenitus, and Nicifor Phocas.

-The money of the Venetian Republic has been circulating in this area since the 15th century.
-The period when the city of Kotor became a part of this republic and received the right to mint city money stands was very significant.
+The money of the Venetian Republic began circulating in this area in the 15th century.
+The period when the city of Kotor became a part of this republic and received the right to mint city money was very significant.
 For the next 200 years, the Kotor Mint made money depicting the city’s patron saint St. Tryphon on one side and St. Mark, the symbol of the Venetian Republic, on the other.
 Many copper, silver and gold coins of the Venetian Republic are exhibited in the Money Museum.

-The history of Slavic rulers and nobles coins minting ended with these states’ fall under Ottoman rule.
-From the 15th to the first decade of the 20th century, Ottoman money circulated in our area.
-The Ottoman Empire sultans’ money, from copper mangirs to golden akchas, represents a valuable collection of the Money Museum.
-The proximity of the Austrian Empire, and the regular Russian Empire’s assistance to Montenegro, conditioned the circulation of money from these countries.
-Austrian fiorini, Russian rubles, Austro-Hungarian krunas, French and Belgian francs, and the Italian lira are also part of the Museum’s exhibition.
+The history of Slavic coins ended when these states’ fell under Ottoman rule.
+From the 15th to the first decade of the 20th centuries, Ottoman money circulated in our area.
+The Ottoman Empire’ money, from copper mangirs to golden akchas, represents a valuable collection of the Money Museum.
+The proximity of the Austrian Empire, and the Russian Empire’s assistance to Montenegro, led to the circulation of money from these countries.
+The Austrian fiorini, the Russian ruble, the Austro-Hungarian kruna, French and Belgian francs, and the Italian lira are also part of the Museum’s exhibition.

 The history of Montenegrin money begins with a story almost 60 years older than the minting of the first perper - the story of the golden perun, the never minted coin of Petar II Petrović Njegoš.
 Namely, in 1851, Njegoš was preparing to mint the first Montenegrin coin.
-Still, his untimely death interrupted that intention to be realised.
-The perun wax imprint was found and preserved later.
-Commemorating the 150 years of the Mountain Wreath in Vienna, perun was minted as a jubilee coin.
-Its specimen is exhibited in the Money Museum.
+However, his untimely death interrupted that intention.
+The perun wax imprint was found and later preserved.
+Commemorating the 150 years of the Mountain Wreath in Vienna, the perun was minted as a Jubilee Coin.
+A specimen is exhibited in the Money Museum.

 Although it became an internationally recognised state at the 1878 Berlin Congress, Montenegro had to wait for more than half a century after Njegoš’s death for its own currency.

 The minting of the first Montenegrin money began in Vienna in 1906.
 The permanent exhibition of the Money Museum exhibits all specimens from all periods of Montenegrin money - from the first coins from 1906, through silver perpers with the image of Prince Nikola on the obverse and the Montenegrin coat of arms on porphyry on the reverse, to gold coins in three denominations from the principality and kingdom.
-The museum exhibition also shows rare test mints of paras from 1915, the war year.
+The museum exhibition also shows rare test mint plates of paras from 1915, produced during the First World War.

-Visitors can also see paper referrals from the Balkan Wars period and the First World War, which served as an internal loan of our people to the state in difficult times.
+Visitors can also see paper bonds from the Balkan Wars period and the First World War, which served as an internal loan from our people to the state in difficult times.
 They were printed in Prague, Cetinje and Paris.

 The history of the money of the Principality and the Kingdom of Montenegro ended with the Austro-Hungarian occupation when Montenegrin referrals were stamped with occupation stamps.
-In 1917, the occupier even made his own perper, known as Austro-Hungarian or Albanian, because it had titles in Montenegrin, German and Albanian.
-In that way, Montenegrin citizens would receive the worthless paper, the mentioned perper, in exchange for their silver or gold money.
+In 1917, the occupiers even made their own perper, known as Austro-Hungarian or Albanian, because it had writing in Montenegrin, German and Albanian.
+In that way, Montenegrin citizens would receive the worthless paper, the aforementioned perper, in exchange for their silver or gold money.
 This perper is also exhibited in the Museum’s permanent exhibition.

 The liberation period is shown through the exhibited social dinars issued by Federal Montenegro in Federal Yugoslavia.
 The money was used for only a few weeks.
 Due to delays in delivering official money ordered from the USSR, the authorities were forced to provide money until the ordered money arrived in Montenegro.
 The social dinars were withdrawn from circulation after the money printed in the USSR was delivered.